jiezhou-2/lglasso/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# lglasso: graphical lasso for longitudonal data
+# lglasso: graphical lasso for longitudinal data

 <!-- badges: start -->